Mo45/Rust-Server-Website-Template/README.md

 - edit `/template/rules.php`
 - edit `/template/staff.php`

+## Contact module (Email form)

+Contact module contain only basic HTML form, without any functionality to send email's.
+If you want to have fully-functional feedback form you need to edit `/modules/contact.php` and add some additional code.
+Take a look at this [PHP:mail](http://php.net/manual/en/function.mail.php) or use [PHPMailer](https://github.com/PHPMailer/PHPMailer) class.

 ## How to add more than 2 servers

 Open `includes.php` and add this code after